 - By August 1 for students residing on campus only: Complete "Sharing Spaces" online module.

 There is an online module available through HuskyCT for new student to participate in and learn strategies to develop positive roommate relationships.
 The Department of Residential Life will send new students living on campus an email with a link to the "Sharing Spaces" module.
 Please check your UConn and personal email for this information.

 - By August 28 - Submit Your Transfer Credits/Transcripts.

 Transfer Students: Submit any final, official college transcripts with your most recent grades to Transfer Admissions.

-As part of our comprehensive prevention efforts, UConn requires all incoming student to complete AlcoholEdu. • Transfer students who have completed both Part 1 & 2 of AlcoholEdu, passing with 80% or higher at their previous institution may email firstname.lastname@example.org to learn how to be waived from our program once this information is confirmed.
+As part of our comprehensive prevention efforts, UConn requires all incoming student to complete AlcoholEdu. • Transfer students who have completed both Part 1 & 2 of AlcoholEdu, passing with 80% or higher at their previous institution, can be waived from our program once this information is confirmed.
 Transfer waivers are required to waive students and are due on August 21st.

 - By August 28- Complete Step 3: Technology Tutorial.

 Step 3 contains information on UConn technology, (Hardware, Operating Systems, Mobile Apps, and Software) for UConn students.
 In this part of the Tutorial you can check out the type and amount of software available to you as a UConn student.

 - By September 15- Submit a health insurance waiver